JessePreiner/jessepreiner/README.md

 To Do
 =================
-1. Fill in content **important**
+1. **Fill in content** -important
 2. Grid up the site
 3. Make sections full height
-4. Large background image for home section
+4. need new large background image for home section
 5. Color scheme
 6. Typography